ssd-tutorials/input-placeholder/README.md

-# input-placeholder
+# Input placeholder with jQuery
-Exercise files for the course Input placeholder with jQuery
+Exercise files for the course **Input placeholder with jQuery**